 Having been an invaluable member of the Speech House team for over a year now, Laura has become dedicated to the work we do.
 Seeing our clients' progress and improvement in communication has inspired her, and she has started to work for us as a therapists' assistant.
 This is hugely helpful for us and gives her not only a brilliant understanding of our work (which helps her to support us in our admin even better), but also a lot of personal satisfaction.

 Whichever role she is playing, Laura has a great 'can-do' attitude.
 We've often joked that she's so regularly rolling up her sleeves that she should wear vest tops.

 And when she's not being our team's admin heroine?
 Well that's when she unleashes her rock and roll side!
-A talented singer songwriter, Laura gigs regularly with one of her successful bands and is also trying to find time to learn to play the piano.
+A talented singer and song writer.
 AND she's a hands-on mum to two young daughters.
 We told you those sleeves are permanently rolled up...